Skip to content

 Agent can’t react/see WA group messagesCheck requireMention per-group — true drops all non-@mention messages before they reach the session

-Auth expiredopenclaw models auth setup-token --provider anthropic
+Auth expiredopenclaw models auth login --provider anthropic (OAuth) or setup-token --provider <p> for static-token providers

 Gateway downopenclaw doctor --deep